freth251/digital-garden/content/projects/tensor-opt-kernels/Building a High-Performance GEMM Kernel.md

 # Building a High-Performance GEMM Kernel

-In this blog, we will start with the naive implementation of a general purpose matrix multiplication and work our way up to highly optimized implementation, explaining each optimization trick along the way.
-In this blog we will not seek algorithmic savings, although those are often more important.
+In this blog, we will implement a general purpose matrix multiplication program and optimize the sh** out it, explaining each optimization technique along the way.
+We will not seek any algorithmic savings, although those are often more important.

-## How we measure performance
+## Measuring performance

 There are several ways we can measure performance.
-The most straightforward one is to measure how long the program takes and how many operations per second is performed.
+The most straightforward one is to measure how long the program takes and how many operations per second it performs.
 This is good enough for our use case because we only care about how these metrics have improved from one implementation to the next.

+### Execution Time and GFLOPS
 ---

 Execution time:
 - $t$ : execution time in seconds
 - $\text{start}$: program start time